Identification of Average Marginal Effects in Fixed Effects Dynamic Discrete Choice Models: Introduction

+\citeauthor{davezies_2022} (\citeyear{davezies_2022}), \citeauthor{pakel_weidner_2023}(\citeyear{pakel_weidner_2023}), and \citeauthor{botosaru_muris_2024} (\citeyear{botosaru_muris_2024}) investigate the estimation of AMEs within binary choice logit models, mainly when these parameters are only partially identified.
+Their research introduces computationally efficient inference methods regarding the identified set.
+Recognizing the complexities inherent in estimating the sharp identified set, these authors propose diverse approaches for inference on outer bounds for this set.

-The rest of the paper is organized as follows.
-Section \ref{sec:model} describes the models and the AMEs of interest.
-Section \ref{sec:identification} presents our main identification results.
-We illustrate our results using Monte Carlo experiments (in section \ref{sec:montecarlos}) and an empirical application to a model of dynamic demand using consumer scanner data (in section \ref{sec:application}).
+The remainder of the paper is organized as follows.
+First, in Section \ref{sec:binary}, we present our identification results within binary choice logit models.
+Next, in Section \ref{sec:mnl}, we investigate the identification of AMEs in multinomial and ordered discrete choice models.
+To illustrate our results, we conduct Monte Carlo experiments, detailed in Section \ref{sec:montecarlos}, and apply our methodology to a dynamic demand model using consumer scanner data, discussed in Section \ref{sec:application}.
 We summarize and conclude in section \ref{sec:conclusion}.